-Researchers have found that gratitude can improve our relationships, our physical and mental health, increase our self-esteem, and help us be more resilient when faced with stressful or traumatic events.
-While many studies looked at well-functioning individuals who possess good coping skills, more recent research validates the practice of gratitude for individuals with mental health issues.
+Researchers have found that gratitude can improve our relationships, our physical and mental health.
+It also increases our self-esteem and helps us be more resilient when faced with stressful or traumatic events.
+While many studies looked at well-functioning individuals who possess good coping skills, more recent research validates the practice of gratitude for individuals with mental health challenges.

-In 2017, researchers at Indiana University conducted a study of college students seeking mental health counseling services.
-The participants were divided into 3 groups.
-One group was asked to write a letter of gratitude to another person each week for three weeks.
-A second group wrote about their deepest thoughts and feelings about negative experiences.
-The third group did not engage in any writing activity.
-Not surprisingly, the letter writing group reported significantly better mental health up to twelve weeks after the letter writing.
-Similar results were documented in studies with high school students using gratitude journals.
+Not surprisingly, the letter writing group reported significantly better mental health up to twelve weeks after they stopped.
+Similar results have been documented in studies of high school students using gratitude journals.
 What I find significant about these studies is the value of not just naming what we are grateful for, but writing it down.

 The ancient yogis knew the value of gratitude, too.
 One of the virtues described in the Yoga Sutras is santosha, meaning contentment or satisfaction.
 Santosha is both an attitude and a state of deep inner peace, often characterized as a lack of desire for what others have.
 It is about appreciating what you have rather than focusing on what is missing or lacking.

 I often recommend gratitude practices to private students as a means for shifting their mental attitude from one of scarcity to one of abundance.
 This shift has profound consequences for their physical, mental and spiritual health.